vishnukarthik29/PDF-Image-Overlay-Tool/README.md

-# 📄 PDF Tools Suite
+# 📄 PDF Overlay Tools Suite

 A comprehensive Streamlit application that provides three powerful PDF tools in one interface: image overlay/watermarking, image-to-PDF conversion, and PDF merging capabilities.

 ## ✨ Features

 ### 🎨 Tab 1: PDF Image Overlay

 Add signatures, stamps, watermarks, or any image to your PDF documents with precise control.

 - **Dual Layer Modes**: